ToadNetwork/Docs/fundamentals/dplp.md

 DPLP allows any user to constantly strengthen their position in the project simply by reinvesting their newly earned LP tokens- saving users time and transactions.

-The **DPLP** protocol aims to make DeFi ecosystem safer for all users by enabling a new mechanism to provide and maintain liquidity.
+The **DPLP** protocol aims to make the DeFi ecosystem safer for all users by enabling a new mechanism to provide and maintain liquidity.

 Designed to benefit long-term investors, **DPLP** requires a higher percent fee on both entrance and exit.
 This prevents the standard "whale behavior" of entering, earning quick gains, and leaving the farm with all liquidity drained.